Main Content

 Trace a Signal

 This model has a constant input and a discrete output.
-To determine where the sampling scheme changes, trace the output signal through blocks.
+To determine where the sampling scheme changes, trace the output signal through its source blocks.

-2. To highlight the output signal, select the signal and, in the Signal tab, click the Trace to Source button .
+2. To start tracing the sources for the output signal, select the signal.
+Then, in the Signal tab, click Trace to Source .

-3. To continue tracing the signal to its source, press the left arrow key.
+3. To continue tracing the sources for the output signal, press the left arrow key.

-5. To find the source of the discretization, keep pressing the left arrow and note the colors of port names that reflect the sample time.
+5. To find the source of the discretization, continue pressing the left arrow and note the color of each port name, which reflects the sample time for the port.

 The Zero-Order Hold block in the Sensor model subsystem coverts the signal from continuous to discrete.